mpkondrashin/vulrem/README.md

 After successful completion of policy configuration, vulrem makes two changes to chosen policy:
-* Apropriate Intrusion Prevention module filters are turned on
+* Appropriate Intrusion Prevention module filters are turned on
 * Description is populated with list of CVEs that present in one of container images, but can not be covered by any of Deep Security IPS rules